Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 [Wireframes](/Wireframes.pdf)

 ### Surface
-The purpouse of the App is to make it easier to use a calendar on the iPhone.
+The purpouse of the App is to make it easier to use a calendar on iPhone.
 Therefore, the design is also very simple and clear, with minimum color and animation, directing the viewer's focus on product images and text.
 The color theme follows the following pattern:
 - Overall theme: Dark
 - Normal text and titles: White
 - Links: White, orange on hover
 - Highlighted: Orange
-- Footer: White background, blue font color (same as the section background).
-The footer is only very subtile, because the focus of the site should be on the app and it's features, and not on the information about the website.
+- Footer: On one hand, the footer is very subtile (blue font color same as the section background), because the focus of the site should be on the app and it's features, and not on the information about the website.
+On the other hand, the footer marks clearly the end of the page (white background).
 - at least one element in every section to fade from darkgray to orange when opening the site
 - The colors orange, white and dark grey follow the color theme of the App-icon/logo
 - Fonts: Blinker and Merriweather